riteshbchauhan/NotesApp/README.md

 User can also Add, Read and Delete the Note.
 NotesApp Menu are Home, Profile, About Us, Contact Us, Privacy Policy, Logout.
 NotesApp provide a Edit funcationality but code are not working.
-I already provided a Application Photos in app/App Photos.
+I already provided a Application Screenshot in app/APP Photos.